 Victims may suffer head trauma, traumatic brain injuries, organ damage, spinal cord injuries, back injuries, comas, broken bones, or other severe injuries as a result of a battery.
 As a result, they may face escalating medical bills, time away from work, and ongoing costs to pay for their care.
 While a criminal prosecution can hold the person responsible before the law, victims can also turn to injury lawyers of Nevada to pursue the compensation they need for their damages.

-You may be able to work with a lawyer pursue a claim, even if your damages are relatively minimal.
+You may be able to work with a lawyer to pursue a claim, even if your damages are relatively minimal.
 However, a personal injury lawsuit for assault and battery is particularly important if people are facing significant amounts of pain and suffering.

 Pursue Justice and Accountability